 Once you understand the career ambitions of your employees, you can begin to plan out their talent development.
 Generally, you should prioritise the skills that both further the company’s goals and match the employee’s interests.
 First, when talking succession, look at the success profile of the role you believe the employee is a candidate for.
 Next, identify their strengths and development areas with a succession candidate profile.
 Use this profile to start the conversation around skill development.
 The succession candidate profile is a great tool for determining talent development priorities and setting goals.
 Lastly, make sure to revisit these priorities as goals are achieved and priorities change.

 Track Employee-Level Progress

-The formal nature of performance management means there is often a paper trail of development.
+The formal nature of performance management means there is often a paper trail of talent development.
 Goals are written down, roadblocks and successes noted, and assessments can be used to complement the process.
 Use these conversations and performance indicators to track individual employee development.
 This information can be used when deciding who to promote once a succession role becomes available.
 This information also lends objective data to those decisions.
-Further, by tracking the effort and persistence of employees aiming to improve their skills, you can both identify highly motivated employees, and spot cases where engagement may be waning.
+Further, by tracking the effort and persistence of employees aiming to improve their skills, you can both identify highly motivated employees, and spot cases where employee engagement may be waning.

 Evaluate Succession Planning Success

 Beyond individual-level data, both succession planning and performance management give us a picture of employee success and motivation at a company level.
-Use the data gathered from individual sessions to find out how many employees are engaged in development efforts.
+Use the data gathered from individual sessions to find out how many employees are engaged in talent development efforts.
 Use their assessments of growth to determine the success of your development programs, and to spot areas where your company may need to devote more resources.
 Finally, use the Progress Scorecard to determine how performance management has helped your succession planning efforts to succeed.
-Look at metrics, such as changes in percent of employees ready for promotion, or in amount of time taken to prepare a candidate for a role.
+Look at metrics, such as changes in percent of employees ready for promotion, or in amount of time taken to prepare a candidate for a candidate for a role.

 How SIGMA Can Help